csc301-fall-2020/team-project-12-malecare-cancer-support/deliverable-1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+    Our app will give cancer patients an easy to use, intuitive platform to find and connect with other people who are going through the same experience as them.
+Therefore it will make them feel less anxious, distressed, depressed or lonely.
+It will be inclusive regardless of users race, sex, religion, or sexual preference.
+Additionally, it will notify users of any new and upcoming clinical trials of which they are not aware.

+    Currently, MaleCancer already has a website that they are using called cancermatch.com.
+But, the old website had many problems including but not limited to: hard to navigate user interface and the non functional user sign up process.
+    Our web app will allow our users to save time (in days) and the effort it takes to call MaleCancer for manual registration by making the signup/signin screen functional.
+Our web app allows users to become mentors, so they can share their experiences and wisdom with other users.
+We will provide users with specifically selected profiles of other users based on location, their common experiences, treatments, diagnoses.
+This will help users to connect efficiently with mentors or a date or both.
+Our app will help our partner’s organization’s mission of helping cancer patients of any race, gender over the world by connecting them to each other and notifying them about helpful resources.

 #### Q4: How will you build it?

 > Short (1-2 min' read max)